Our blog provides competent information on all aspects of tattoo removal

 Sudden panic struck this client who not only does not want to finish the tattoo he has started, but wants the lower part removed altogether.

 This customer asked us, after we had initially refused a removal treatment, if we could at least “take out” as much colour as possible.
+Our tattoo professionals were able to lighten the arm increasingly after a few treatments.
+However, removal will not be possible because the amount of pigment in the skin is too large.

 The two examples above are not that rare, but still extreme.
 No other cosmetic method can help here.
 In the case of cover-ups, laser is even very dangerous, as it can only cause one colour to burst, other colours (frequencies) risk burning with serious consequences for the neighbouring tissue.